btcpayserver/btcpayserver/BTCPayServer.Tests/README.md

 ### Using Polar to test Lightning payments

--Install and run [Polar](https://lightningpolar.com/).
+- Install and run [Polar](https://lightningpolar.com/).
 Setup a small network of nodes.
 -Goto your Store's General Settings and enable Lightning -Build you connection string using the Connect infomation in the Polar app